 Then Hans Memling’s Portrait of a Man: Rucsha talked about the “stark power” of this simple picture and ventured that “It must have aggravated artists because it was so shocking.
 It looks like someone I might know.
 Like someone I might pass on the street.
 The cut of his hair.
 Like a baseball player.”
 And with that, this amazing figure turned into a bubblegum card.
 Before I could ease into that correct revelation Ruscha said “He looks like Jose Canseco.”
 D’oh!
 Him?!
 He talked about how the figure is “in our space,” how the artist painted the frame into the picture, and the great way that the blue sky changes colors from top to bottom, singling out the white of the “dagger dart in his collar.”
 He didn’t care who this figure was or what city was in the background (it’s Bruges).
 He said, “I try not to think about the backstory of a painting.”
 You have to be able to “see a picture cold.”
 He declared this painting “a winner.”

-Since by then I'd already run out of paper, here are bits and pieces of my scribbling.
-Hans Holbein's Sir Thomas More looks "wicked, cruel, ambiguous."
-Ruscha talked about how some paintings are like "a 100-piece orchestra," and I think he said that this one had a bunch of instruments in it.
-He talked about how a lot of the things in the painting "don't fit" or "look very twentieth-century."
+Since by then I’d already run out of paper, here are some more fragments.
+Hans Holbein’s Sir Thomas More looks “wicked, cruel, ambiguous.”
+Ruscha talked about how some paintings are like “a 100-piece orchestra,” and I think he said that this one had a bunch of instruments in it.
+He talked about how a lot of the things in the painting “don’t fit” or “look very twentieth-century.”